Row-Bell/Homework_01/.ipynb_checkpoints/README-checkpoint.md

 - Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

-  - _Coinbase is using less of a technology as reframing the norms, and making crypto asset buying accessible to everyday people that don't know what a cryptowallet is.
-Coinbase can be thought of a Brokerage for your crypto assets, while a wallet is as simple as a regular money wallet._

-  - _But some interesing technologies Coinbase is implementing range include:_

-    - NGINX: a high perfoemance free open source web server, powerinng the busiest sites on the Internet

-    -

 ## Landscape:

 - What domain of the financial industry is the company in?

-  - _Coinbase is firmly in the cryptocurrency space.
-Since it is in the crypto space, it joins the slew of companies interupting the way people handle their own money._

 - What have been the major trends and innovations of this domain over the last 5-10 years?

 - What are the other major companies in this domain?

-  - _Some of Coinbase's biggest competitors are definitley Binance and Kraken.
-While there are a few other companies offering P2P lending like Celcius offering almost 10% APR on money sitting in surtain cryptoassets._

 ## Results